Grinko1/Grinko1/README.md

 ✉️  You can contact me at GrinkoJs@yandex.ru or https://tlgg.ru/NadezhdaGrinko

-🧠  Now I study Java and Spring
+🧠  Now I'm learning Java and Spring

 🤝  I'm open to work